 Examples of traffic safety initiatives where photo speed enforcement ticket revenue may be designated include improvements to highway infrastructure, funding for dedicated traffic enforcement, purchase of additional automated licence plate readers and public awareness programming.

-29. How is the revenue divided between the municipality and province?
+29. How is revenue allocated?

 Additional revenue over and above the cost of the program will be invested back into traffic safety, allocated as follows:

 - Ring Road and school zones in Regina - to municipal traffic safety initiatives

 - Circle Drive and school zones in Saskatoon - to municipal traffic safety initiatives

 - Highway 1 and 9th Ave. intersection and school zones in Moose Jaw - to municipal traffic safety initiatives

 Revenue over and above the cost of the program at the Highway 1 east and Highway 12 Martensville locations (previously included in the pilot) was allocated to provincial traffic safety initiatives.

 Xerox Business Services Canada Inc. was selected for the photo speed enforcement pilot.
 They are now called Conduent Incorporated.

 31. How did SGI choose Xerox to do the work?